-On August 14, 2019, GA AAMP replaced the FRM with an FEM Teledyne T640 Continuous PM{2.5} sampler at the Sandersville site (13-303-0001).
-GA AAMP has moved the sampling station to ground level due to construction being done on the roof where the monitor was previously located.
+GA AAMP has moved the PM{2.5} sampler sampling station to ground level at the Sandersville site (13-303-0001).
 Construction is planned for the location on the ground; therefore, GA AAMP moved the sampling station across the street from that location on March 13, 2020.